creditstxt/code-credit-license/README.md

 That text is a [flipped form](https://flippedform.com/) in everyday English.
 If something doesn't make sense to you, that's the terms' fault, not yours.
 Please [open an issue on GitHub](https://github.com/creditstxt/credit-license/issues/new) so we can fix it together.

+## Using the Terms

+On release of 1.0.0, the terms will be available to use in two ways:

+1. As a complete license that grants broad permission to use your software, but requires credit.

+2. As an addition or "exception" to an existing license, like MIT, BSD, Apache, or GPL.

+Those who want to use the complete license can copy it where they would usually copy MIT, BSD, Apache, GPL, or the like.

+Those who want to use the exception can append the exception's text to text of MIT, BSD, Apache, GPL, and so on.
+If the project comes with an [SPDX](https://spdx.org) license expression, that can be set to, say, `(MIT WITH Credit-Requirement-1.0.0)`.

 ## Roadmap

 - [ ] Version 1.0.0